FastMoq

 Package choices

-Use this table when you are deciding which package line your test project should reference.
+Use this package and namespace quick reference when you are deciding which package line your test project should reference.

-lighter core-only usage FastMoq.Core Provider-first runtime without the extra EF or web-specific helper packages
+lighter core-only usage FastMoq.Core FastMoq, FastMoq.Extensions Provider-first runtime without the extra EF or web-specific package payloads

-DbContext and EF-specific helpers while using FastMoq.Core FastMoq.Database Adds GetMockDbContext<TContext>() and the explicit DbContext handle modes
+DbContext and EF-specific helpers while using FastMoq.Core FastMoq.Database FastMoq Adds GetMockDbContext<TContext>() and the explicit DbContext handle modes

-controller, HttpContext, IHttpContextAccessor, or claims-principal helpers while using FastMoq.Core FastMoq.Web Adds CreateHttpContext(...), CreateControllerContext(...), SetupClaimsPrincipal(...), AddHttpContext(...), and AddHttpContextAccessor(...)
+controller, HttpContext, IHttpContextAccessor, or claims-principal helpers while using FastMoq.Core FastMoq.Web FastMoq.Web.Extensions, FastMoq.Web Adds CreateHttpContext(...), CreateControllerContext(...), SetupClaimsPrincipal(...), AddHttpContext(...), and AddHttpContextAccessor(...)

-Moq-specific tracked-mock extension methods during migration FastMoq.Provider.Moq Adds provider-package extension methods such as AsMoq(), Setup(...), SetupGet(...), SetupSequence(...), and Protected() on IFastMock<T>
+Moq-specific tracked-mock extension methods during migration FastMoq.Provider.Moq FastMoq.Providers.MoqProvider, FastMoq.Extensions Adds provider-package extension methods such as AsMoq(), Setup(...), SetupGet(...), SetupSequence(...), and Protected() on IFastMock<T>

-optional NSubstitute-backed provider support FastMoq.Provider.NSubstitute Adds the NSubstitute provider package and tracked-mock extensions such as AsNSubstitute()
+optional NSubstitute-backed provider support FastMoq.Provider.NSubstitute FastMoq.Providers.NSubstituteProvider Adds the NSubstitute provider package and tracked-mock extensions such as AsNSubstitute()

 Important package boundaries in the current v4 line:

-• FastMoq already includes the common end-user surface, including web and database helpers
+FastMoq already includes the common end-user surface, including shared Azure SDK helpers, web, database, and Azure Functions helpers

 • FastMoq.Core includes the built-in reflection provider and the bundled Moq compatibility runtime, but the Moq tracked-mock extension methods such as Setup(...) and Protected() still belong to the FastMoq.Provider.Moq package